Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 ### <mark style="background: #FF5582A6;">The TCP Transport Service Offering:</mark>

 <mark style="background: #FF5582A6;">The TCP Transport Service has the following characteristics:</mark>
-- <mark style="background: #FF5582A6;">Connection Orientation:</mark> Before two applications entities can communicate they must first establish a connection.
+- <mark style="background: #FF5582A6;">Connection Orientation:</mark> Before two applications' entities can communicate they must first establish a connection.
 - <mark style="background: #FF5582A6;">Point-To-Point Communication:</mark> Each TCP connection has exactly two endpoints.
 - <mark style="background: #FF5582A6;">Complete Reliability:</mark> TCP guarantees that the data will be delivered exactly as sent i.e. no data missing or out of sequence
-- <mark style="background: #FF5582A6;">Full Duplex Communication:</mark> A TCP connection allows data to flow in either direction
+- <mark style="background: #FF5582A6;">Full Duplex Communication:</mark>
+	- A TCP connection allows data to flow in either direction
 	- TCP buffers outgoing and incoming data
 	- This allows applications to continue executing other code whilst the data is being transferred

-<mark style="background: #FF5582A6;">Stream Interface:</mark> The <mark style="background: #FF5582A6;">source</mark> application sends a continuous sequence of octets across a connection
+- <mark style="background: #FF5582A6;">Stream Interface:</mark>
+	- The <mark style="background: #FF5582A6;">source</mark> application sends a continuous sequence of octets across a connection
 	- The data is passed en-bloc to TCP for delivery
 	- TCP does not guarantee to deliver the data in the same size pieces that it was transferred by the source application.

-<mark style="background: #FF5582A6;">Reliable Connection Startup:</mark> TCP both applications to <mark style="background: #FF5582A6;">agree</mark> to any new connection
+- <mark style="background: #FF5582A6;">Reliable Connection Startup:</mark> TCP both applications to <mark style="background: #FF5582A6;">agree</mark> to any new connection

-<mark style="background: #FF5582A6;">Graceful Connection Shutdown:</mark> Either can request a connection to be shut down.
+- <mark style="background: #FF5582A6;">Graceful Connection Shutdown:</mark> Either can request a connection to be shut down.
 TCP guarantees to deliver all the data reliably before closing the connection.

 ### <mark style="background: #FF5582A6;">The Transport Service:</mark>